-Guidance for Safety Reporting to Quorum After Recent HurricanesThis site contains the most up-to-date resources on human subject protection reporting for research sites in the impacted areas affected by Hurricane Harvey or Hurricane Irma.
+Guidance for Safety Reporting to Quorum After a Natural DisasterThis site contains the most up-to-date resources on human subject protection reporting for research sites in areas are affected by natural disasters.

-Quorum Review IRB recognizes the severity of the situation confronting your research site.
-Severe disasters—such as recent hurricanes in the U.S. southeast—impose additional challenges to clinical research and, specifically, the protection of human subjects.
+Quorum Review IRB recognizes the potential severity of the situation confronting your research site.
+Natural disasters impose additional challenges to clinical research and, specifically, the protection of human subjects.

 Temporary Disaster Policy

-If the disruption caused by Hurricane Harvey or Hurricane Irma causes a lapse in required reporting to Quorum, we will consider the report prompt if received within 10 days of the time normal clinic activities resume, whenever that may be.
+If a natural disaster causes a lapse in required reporting to Quorum, we will consider the report prompt if received within 10 days of the time normal clinic activities resume, whenever that may be.

 Regulatory and Policy Information